hollacs/Assets-Manager-OO/README.md

 <br>

-Plugins that require json to be loaded look like this:
+Plugin that require json to be loaded look like this:
 ```sourcepawn
 #include <amxmodx>
 #include <oo_assets>